 This article reviews how Workspace virtual applications work with files.
-You can open and save files from Workspace to and from your student P: drive, K: drive or using OneDrive .
+You can open and save files from Workspace to and from your student P: drive, K: drive linked to the device.

 **Note to access your local C drive when using Workspace, you must have installed the Horizon client: Accessing Workspace virtual applications-Off Campus/Personal Device

-Working with SU network drives (K: or P: drive) using Workspace
+Working with SU network drives (P: or K: drive) using Workspace

 You can view your SU drives including your P: drive and K: drive via https://workspace.salisbury.edu by using the browser or the client.